Ernst Röhm was a German military officer and an early member of the Nazi Party.

 When the Nazi Party held its German Day celebration at Nuremberg in 1923, it was Röhm who helped bring together some 100,000 participants drawn from right-wing militant groups, veteran’s associations, and other paramilitary formations.

 In 1930, Hitler appointed Röhm as the Chief of Staff of the the Sturmabteilung (the SA) – the militia of the Nazi party.

 By this time, the SA numbered over a million members.
-The SA was used for street battles against the communists, forces of rival political parties and violent actions against Jews and others deemed hostile to the Nazi agenda.
+The SA was used for street battles against the communists and the forces of rival political parties, as well as violent actions against Jewish people and others deemed hostile to the Nazi agenda.

 In June 1931, the Münchener Post, a Social Democratic newspaper, began attacking Röhm and the SA regarding homosexuality in its ranks and then in March 1932, the paper obtained and published some private letters of his that left no doubt about his homosexuality.

 Hitler was aware of Röhm’s homosexuality.

 Röhm was a strong advocate for radical reform of the German economy – he was effectively anti-capitalist – as well as the German military.
 This increasingly created division within the factions of the Nazi Party.
 Hitler came under increasing pressure to isolate Röhm and reduce the power of the SA.